fryderykhuang/NullGC/README.md

 ```

 *For now only a portion of LINQ operators are implemented, since all custom LINQ operator structs also implement `IEnumerable<T>`, if an operator/input type combination is not implemented, the system LINQ extension method will be called instead, which will cause the boxing of all the structs the LINQ chain is composed of.
-~Until the corresponding Rosylyn analyzer is implemented or some boxing/heap allocation analyzer is used, this situation should be examined carefully.~
+~Until the corresponding Roslyn analyzer is implemented or some boxing/heap allocation analyzer is used, this situation should be examined carefully.~
 **Use `NullGC.Analyzer` to produce warnings on these scenarios.**

 ## Things to do